 This is going to be a slightly different format from my previous posts.
 No technology here, just my opinion!
-In this blog post I will try to explain, with argument that hopefully your manager will appreciate, how fundamentally important testing is.
+In this blog post I will try to explain, with arguments that hopefully your manager will appreciate, how fundamentally important testing is.

 During my career I have had discussions about testing countless times.
 Most of those discussions were with fellow developers.
 I have also seen quite a big shift in maturity over the last 15 years: unit tests are often the norm in projects as opposed to years ago when they were more of an exception.

-One thing however that worries me is that although developers themselves often see the value of tests it’s often their managers who override them on this matter (which to be fair in itself is a red flag) to get them to 'hurry up'.
+One thing however that worries me is that although developers themselves often see the value of tests, it’s often their managers who override them on this matter (which to be fair in itself is a red flag) to get them to 'hurry up'.

 Who has not been in this position as a developer: It’s crunch time, you’re talking with a fellow dev about your work and someone 'higher up' overhears you mentioning that you got most of the basic functionality done and are working on unit test coverage.
 This person then urges you to 'skip the tests' and get stuff to production, pronto!